 We don't just talk cars ... we teach how to buy them.

 We're big fans of the Tiburon for car buyers looking for something stylish and sporty at a reasonable price, yet is still comfortable for everyday driving as well.
-While Hyundai discontinued the Tiburon following the 2008 model year, there are still very nice models available in the second-hand market.
+Because Hyundai discontinued the Tiburon following the 2008 model year, they are becoming harder and harder to find in good condition and with reasonable mileage.
+But they are indeed out there with careful and patient shopping.

 We've driven a number of them over the years and have always been impressed with their tight handling, energetic power (particularly the GT V6 model), ease of steering, supportive seating and the clutch-shift interaction of the manual transmission.
 These cars are just a lot of fun to drive.